mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     ()
 ```

-Suppose you try construct it like this, you'll get a type error in the editor saying.
+Suppose you try to construct it like this, you'll get a type error in the editor saying.

 ```
 Unification failure.